Chapter 3. Using system-wide cryptographic policies

 Additional resources

-• For the list of available cryptographic policy levels, see the update-crypto-policies(8) man page.
+• For the list of available cryptographic policy levels, see the update-crypto-policies(8) man page on your system.

-• For defining custom cryptographic policies, see the Custom Policies section in the update-crypto-policies(8) man page and the Crypto Policy Definition Format section in the crypto-policies(7) man page.
+• For defining custom cryptographic policies, see the Custom Policies section in the update-crypto-policies(8) man page and the Crypto Policy Definition Format section in the crypto-policies(7) man page on your system.

 You can set one of system-wide cryptographic policies and subpolicies directly in the RHEL web console interface.
 Besides the four predefined system-wide cryptographic policies, you can also apply the following combinations of policies and subpolicies through the graphical interface now: